-The use of extension to PASSporT tokens with "ppt" value "rph" based on the validation of the digital signature and the associated certificate requires consideration of the authentication and authority or reputation of the signer to attest to the identity being asserted.
-The following considerations should be recognized when using PASSporT extension with "ppt" value of "rph":
+Using extensions to PASSporT tokens with a "ppt" value of "rph" requires knowledge of the authentication, authorization, and reputation of the signer to attest to the identity being asserted, including validating the digital signature and the associated certificate chain to a trust anchor.
+The following considerations should be recognized when using PASSporT extensions with a "ppt" value of "rph":

-- o An authority (signer) is only allowed to sign the content of a SIP 'Resource-Priority' header field for which it has the right authority.
-The authority that signs the token MUST have a secure method for authentication of the end user or the device. - o The verification of the signature MUST include means of verifying that the signer is authoritative for the signed content of the resource priority namespace in the PASSporT.
+- o A signer is only allowed to sign the content of a 'SIP Resource-Priority' header field for which it has the proper authorization.
+Before signing tokens, the signer MUST have a secure method for authentication of the end user or the device being granted a token. - o The verification of the signature MUST include means of verifying that the signer is authoritative for the signed content of the resource priority namespace in the PASSporT.